alexhkurz/alexhkurz.github.io/high-school.md

 If you want to learn more traditional pen and paper mathematics, you can start on the exercises on [Stone Duality](https://hackmd.io/@alexhkurz/BkRcYBe1o).
 So far I only had one high-school student who got through this, so don't hesitate to ask for help.
 It is worth the effort, there is much to learn here.

-If you do both the math-as-programming and the pen-and-paper math, you will that while closely related, there is a big gap between the two.
+If you do both the math-as-programming and the pen-and-paper math, you will see that while closely related, there is a big gap between the two.
 To bridge this gap using machine learning tools (such as large language models) is a cutting edge research topic.

 ## Software Engineering